The purpose of the Notice is to inform potential class members about the proposed Settlement of a class action lawsuit. The Notice explains:

 The deadline for filing a claim was July 2, 2019.
 Claims will no longer be accepted.Back To Top

 If you do nothing, you will be bound by the terms of the Settlement Agreement and Final Judgment, thus forfeiting your right to sue on your own regarding any claims that are part of the Settlement.
 However, your failure to timely submit a Valid Claim Form will forfeit your right to receive your portion of the Settlement Fund.Back To Top

-If you remain in the Settlement Class, you give up your right to sue in court or arbitration or be part of any other lawsuit or arbitration against Defendant or its affiliates regarding any issues related to the Released Claims (please see the Settlement Agreement for the claims that will be released).
+If you remained in the Settlement Class, you gave up your right to sue in court or arbitration or be part of any other lawsuit or arbitration against Defendant or its affiliates regarding any issues related to the Released Claims (please see the Settlement Agreement for the claims that will be released).
 Additionally, all of the Court’s orders will apply to you and legally bind you.